moonshiner/openelections-data-ottowa-mi/README.md

 - Also in your example I don't see how you handle the under/over/rejected/unreseolved vote tallies.

-- I have some mangled elected for school board (page 4 as an example).
+- DONE I have some mangled elected for school board (page 4 as an example).
 Have the code to drop it also just not turned on

-- Shorten Gov Candidate names
+- DONE Shorten Gov Candidate names